-NASCAR is one of the biggest motorsports in the world in terms of fan base, but also with regard to the amount of money involved.
+NASCAR is one of the biggest motorsports in the world in terms of fan base, but also in terms of the amount of money involved.
 Money comes from many different sources in the world of NASCAR, but one that people focus on is the prize money, and how much of it each driver gets to keep.

-NASCAR drivers do not generally get to keep all of the prize money from races.
+NASCAR drivers do not generally get to keep all of the prize money from races (generally only keeping up to about 50%).
 The money is split between them and the team, with the mechanics and various other staff that need to be paid.
-This means the drivers only earn a percentage of the winnings, with the percentages varying by team.
+This means the drivers only earn a percentage of the winnings.

 There are a few things to consider when it comes to dividing up the prize money.
-These factors include the amount itself, the experience of the driver and the team for whom they race.
-Let’s take a look at these factors in more detail, along with some examples.
+These factors include the amount itself, the experience of the driver, and the team for whom they race.
+Below, I take a look at these factors in more detail, along with some examples.

 Broadcasters & Sponsors